ibm-cloud-docs/account/acct-getstart-tutorial.md

 2. To receive spending notifications, go to **Manage** > **Billing and usage** > **Spending notifications** in the {{site.data.keyword.cloud_notm}} console.
 Or, you can access it directly from the [Notification preferences](/user/notifications) page by clicking **Manage** in the **Billing and Usage** section.

    You receive notifications when you reach 80%, 90%, and 100% of the spending thresholds that you specify.
-Enter the dollar amount to set a spending threshold when set up your spending notification.
+Enter the dollar amount to set a spending threshold when you set up your spending notification.
 For more information, see [Setting spending notifications](/docs/billing-usage?topic=billing-usage-spending).

 ## Create your resource groups